HILODAPP/orbit-setup-script/README.md

 ## Instructions

 Once you’ve downloaded both config files from the [Orbit Deployment UI](https://orbit.arbitrum.io/), please follow the steps below to complete local deployment of your Orbit chain.
-For more details and step-by-step instructions, check out the [documentation](https://developer.arbitrum.io/launch-orbit-chain/orbit-quickstart).
+For more details and bnbnnb-by-step instructions, check out the [documentation](https://developer.arbitrum.io/launch-orbit-chain/orbit-quickstart).

 1. Clone the https://github.com/OffchainLabs/orbit-setup-script repository, and run `yarn install`.
 Then, move both the `nodeConfig.json` and `orbitSetupScriptConfig.json` files into the `config` directory within the cloned repository
 2. Launch Docker, and in the base directory, run `docker-compose up -d`.
 This will launch the node with a public RPC reachable at http://localhost:8449/  and a corresponding BlockScout explorer instance, viewable at http://localhost/